Adam's likeness now efface, Stamp Thine image in its place.

-Jesus, as God and Creator of the universe, came to earth in human flesh.
-He entered His Own universe of time, space, and matter as a tiny, vulnerable baby.
+Jesus, as God and the Creator of the universe, took on human flesh.
+He entered His universe of time, space, and matter as a tiny, vulnerable baby.
 Why?
-He did so out of pure love for the creation that He had made, for mankind, the only creature that was made in His image with a free will to choose good or evil.
-We read in Genesis that mankind chose evil in what is referred to as ”the Fall.”
-This choice brought perfect punishment from the perfect God of creation: judgment that included disease, destruction, and death.
-However, the Creator already had a plan to make all things new.
-He would come to earth to pay for man’s sin debt and to make right all of the wrong that he had brought upon himself through his sin.
-It is because of Christmas that all evil can be made right.
-What was broken by the “Fall” of Adam & Eve in the Garden of Eden when they introduced evil into God's "very good" universe, can and will be completely justified through the work of Christ the Creator on the cross of Calvary!
+He did so out of a pure love for the creation that He had made, for man, the only creature that was made in His image with a free will to choose good or evil.
+In Genesis, we read that man chose evil in what is referred to as "the fall."
+This choice brought perfect punishment from the perfect God of creation: judgment of disease, destruction, and death.
+However, the Creator had a plan to make all things new.
+His plan was to come to earth to pay for man's sin debt and to make right all of the wrong he had done.
+It is because of Christmas that all of the evil today can be made right.
+What was broken in the "fall" when, in the Garden of Eden, Adam introduced evil into the universe, will be justified through what Jesus did.

 "And Adam was not deceived, but the woman being deceived was in the transgression."
 (1 Timothy 2:14)

-Today, we see the results of what transpired in Eden.
-Though all sin will be judged in light of the perfect and holy Creator, mankind can now be free!
-He can be a “new creation” in Christ!
-Though we have sinned (due to the sin nature we all received from the Fall), we can now be completely forgiven--made righteous though we are unrighteous!
-THIS is the message of Christmas…that Adam’s likeness might be effaced (wiped away), and HIS IMAGE stamped in its place!
+Today, we see the results of Eden.
+Though all mankind is under the bondage of sin, and all sin will be judged by the perfect and holy Creator, mankind can be free from sin’s bondage!
+He can be a "new creation" in Christ Even though we have sinned due to the sin nature we received from the fall of Adam, as head of the human race, we can now be completely forgiven, made righteous even though we are unrighteous!
+THIS is the message of Christmas... that Adam's likeness might be effaced (wiped away), and HIS IMAGE stamped in its place!
 Hallelujah!
-The image marred by Adam’s rebellion can ONLY be restored by complete faith and trust in Christ’s death, burial, and resurrection for sin.
+The image marred by Adam's rebellion can ONLY be restored by complete faith and trust in Christ's death, burial, and resurrection for sin.

-“For as in Adam all die, even so in Christ shall all be made alive.”
-(1 Corinthians 15:22)
+"For as in Adam all die, even so in Christ shall all be made alive." (l Corinthians 15:22)

-The evil in the world has been conquered…in Christ!
-The choice is now up to each individual as to whether they will accept Christ’s payment, or go their own way.
-What will you choose, the way of Adam (rebellion), or the way of Christ (obedience)?
+Evil in the world has been conquered... in Christ!
+The choice now is up to each individual as to whether he or she will accept the payment Christ made, or go their own way.
+Will you choose the way of Adam (rebellion) or the way of Christ (obedience)?

 The confusion wrought by evolutionary concepts extends far outside the classroom to the culture.
-The crime we see prevalent today, along with the breakdown of the family, can easily be tied to the idea that there is no moral absolute found in an ultimate Law Giver: God.
-Hence, men are free to do as they choose with no One higher than themselves to tell them what is right and wrong.
-In no other aspect of society is this worldview so clearly seen than in marriage and the home.
+The crime we see prevalent today, along with the breakdown of the family, can easily be tied to a teaching that there is no moral absolute found in an ultimate Law Giver, God.
+Hence, men are free to do as they choose with no One higher than themselves to tell what is right and wrong.
+In no other aspect of society is this worldview so clearly seen than in marriage.

 A Christmas Commitment

 Mary had been committed to Joseph in a culture that afforded protections to marriage not generally seen in modern times.
-The closest idea today is the practice of engagement.
-The espousal agreement of Biblical times was a legal agreement that could only be dissolved certain purposes.
-This is why Joseph was “minded to put her away (divorce) privily” after he discovered that Mary was with child.
-There was only one way that she could have a child before marriage and that was through immorality.
-However, God sent an angel to affirm to Joseph that this was not a cause for divorce, but that it was a miracle of God!
+The closest idea is the practice of engagement.
+The espousal agreement of Biblical times was an agreement that could only be dissolved legally and for certain purposes.
+This is why Joseph was "minded to put her away (divorce) privily" after he discovered that Mary was with child, as there was only one way that she could have a child before marriage and that was through immorality.
+However, God sent an angel to affirm to Joseph that this was not a cause for legal divorce, but a special miracle of God!

 It is clear from Scripture that this Baby was miraculous, as God chose to record for us the fact that Mary was with child "before they came together" and that He was "of the Holy Ghost."
 He also had the writer include the fact that the angel Gabriel said to Joseph,

-This phrase means that Joseph and Mary were already husband and wife and that the espousal agreement was equivalent to marriage.
-The only difference is that they had not yet “come together” into the physical relationship of marriage.
-It bears repeating here that there is nothing in modern American culture that is equivalent to this ancient concept.
-While many think that divorce or remarriage is acceptable with God, they are sadly mistaken.
-In His Word, He tells us that He “hates” divorce:
+This phrase means that Joseph and Mary were already husband and wife and that the espousal agreement was marriage.
+The only difference is that they had not yet "come together" for physical oneness.
+It bears repeating that there is nothing in modern American culture that is equivalent to this ancient concept.

-We also read in Genesis of the design of God for Adam & Eve as He brought them together as husband and wife to be “one flesh.”
+We read in Genesis of God's design for Adam & Eve when He brought them together as husband and wife to be "one flesh."
 This creation account communicates three basic concepts: